AmericanRedCross/tasking-manager-stats/README.md

 # tasking-manager-stats

+A small script to generate OSM user statistics from the HOTOSM Tasking Manager

+### Overview

-This script is intended to provide an API endpoint to relevant OSM user statistics contained in the HOTOSM tasking manager database.
+This script is generates timestamp data for users who have used the HOTOSM tasking manager database.
 Specifically, edit timestamps in the categories of done, validated, and invalidated, arranged by project and by user.
 For example:

 ```
 "2156(userid)": {